luau-lang/luau/rfcs/trackable-types.md

 function f<type = nil>() --[[code]] end
 ```

 This doesn't work when writing code outside a function.
-Also, this forces everything to be tracked - if variable A and B have the types `number | type`, only one of them changing would be sufficient to change the type of the other variable.
+Also, this forces everything to be tracked - if two variables have types related to `type`, only one of them changing would be sufficient to change the type of the other variable.
 All of them are tracked; whereas with the suggested syntax, it is possible to track just one of them.

 Another syntax is to use `:` instead of `=`.
 Another one is to use intersection syntax to initialize, like this: